 1. Look for a workspace with a door

 You may be focused on salary and vacation benefits during a job search, but there's a less obvious perk you should be on the lookout for: a job that offers you an office -- or at least a workspace that boats some kind of door.
-"Although a new college graduate might not have 'earned' an office, this is the environment where an introvert will perform best," explains Huhman, adding that, "smart companies will have multiple workspace options available -- including the ability to work from home, if the job duties allow -- so each employee can maximize their work quality and productivity."
+"Although a new college graduate might not have 'earned' an office, this is the environment where an introvert will perform best," explains Huhman, adding that, "Smart companies will have multiple workspace options available -- including the ability to work from home, if the job duties allow -- so each employee can maximize their work quality and productivity."
 A job that offers a flexible schedule or remote work opportunities are ideal for introverts, Elizaga says.
-"If it's possibility, work from the comfort of your own home," she says.
+"If it's [a] possibility, work from the comfort of your own home," she says.
 "You can revel in the solitude and a charged battery and then go out into the world with excellent energy."

 2. Search for a forward-thinking leader

 Does the organization you're interested in have a leader who plans for the days and weeks ahead, or one who flies by the seat of his or her pants?
 When it comes to working with higher-ups, introverts respond better to planners, says Huhman.
 "Introverts like to be able to 'see' what they're going to be working on the next day, the next week, and so on," Huhman explains.
 So, try to "find a boss who can help you visualize your tasks so you can determine how you will tackle each one."
 What's more, introverts should look for a "boss who plays to people's strengths," she says.
 "Introversion, despite popular belief, is not a weakness."
-Even so, it may be a struggle, and "a great boss will help individuals succeed in a way that's natural for them," Huhman says.
+Even so, it may be a struggle, and "A great boss will help individuals succeed in a way that's natural for them," Huhman says.

 3. Find a company that uses asynchronous communication methods

-Group meetings may make an introvert shutter.
+Group meetings may make an introvert shudder.
 But using programs such as Slack -- a type of group chat many business use today -- and email to talk can make introverts much more comfortable, says Huhman.
 "Slack and email allow introverted employees to work independently, but still offer channels for support and feedback," she says.
-So, "look for companies that use similar tools," or that are open to allowing you to communicate in writing, not in person.
+So, "Look for companies that use similar tools," or that are open to allowing you to communicate in writing, not in person.